LimpanGH/ShouldAISign/README.md

 - Bcrypt: A library for hashing passwords.
 - JWT: A method for securely transmitting information between parties.
 - Express Validator: A set of middleware for validating and sanitizing user input.
+- OpenAI API: A service for generating AI responses based on user queries, enhancing the functionality of the application.

 ### Getting Started